Vaughny30/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to find the best neighborhoods using analysis and machine learning techniques.
+This project aims to find the best neighborhoods using data analysis and machine learning techniques.